sandeepnaga094/github-actions-in-action/README.md

 #### Getting started
-To get started click on action tab and choose the actions simple workflow
+To get started click on action tab and choose the actions simple workflow A GitHub Actions workflow is a set of code that defines a sequence and set of steps to execute, similar to a script or a program.
+The file itself must be coded in YAML format and stored in the <repository>/.github/workflows directory.

 <img width="1427" alt="image" src="https://github.com/user-attachments/assets/10edb288-dd4d-453d-abfd-a2c2a5dfbfae" />